Dark Horses and Desire

 “Some of the lyrical choices I made were conscious in the sense that I’m very aware that being a black man talking in a way often understood as Shakespearean or Old English is not usually seen as compatible.
 I always felt like those presumptions and projections distracted everyone, including myself, from being understood.
 Another aspect is my feeling that black identities in the ‘west’ are largely informed by the collective African American narrative.
 Being Black British is perhaps another reason that I hold onto the Old English kinda thing, to distance myself a bit from the way that poetry is often performed, with a specific voice and rhythm.”

-The Allegory of Youth showcases a merge of poetry and music that feels authentic in its expression.
+The Allegory of Youth showcases a mix of poetry and music that is raw and authentic.
 It’s also, as Axel puts it, “a homage to a past chapter of my life.”
-The cover of the collection is a picture of him as a child, staring wistfully out of a window.
+The cover of the collection is a picture of him as a child, gazing out of a window.

 "The title related to the notion of never really feeling young.
 So there’s that element.
 Then there’s also the memory of me, as a kid, always being happiest in my own head.
 The project was cathartic, not because I have necessarily dealt with everything, but because it allowed me to articulate a part of my life in a way that finally felt like, 'cool, you did that justice now, onto the next'."